CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ## Use Plugins

-Plugins unlike other blocks can only be added in the page config.
-In order to retrieve static props of Plugins on server we need to know what Plugins are used on pages before executing them.
+For Theme authors Plugins can only be registered in the page config of `cromwell.config.js`.
+That's because in order to retrieve static props of Plugins on the server we need to know what Plugins are used on pages before executing JSX code.
-So in your page you can add a container:
+So in most cases in your page you can add a container:
 ```tsx
 <CContainer id="some-plugin-container"></CContainer>
 ```